miyako/wak-ftp/install.md

 ```
 The advantage is that the abstraction is created through filesystems.js, over which you have full control during development.

-You are effectively passing an absolute path to require, which rules out ambiguity, but the advantage of using a file system oject is that the custom location can be adjusted for specific solutions by editing the filesystems.json file.
+You are effectively passing an absolute path to require, which rules out ambiguity, but the advantage of using a file system object is that the custom location can be easily adjusted by editing the filesystems.json file.

 ---